Malik Kafur's invasion of the Pandya kingdom: Rameshwaram

 According to the 16th-17th century chronicler Firishta, Malik Kafur built a mosque called Masjid-i-Alai ("Alauddin's mosque"), which could still be seen during Firishta's time, at a place named "Sit Band Ramisar".
 This place has been identified as "Setubandha Rameshwaram", leading to suggestions that Malik Kafur raided Rameshwaram.
 However, this identification is doubtful, as Firishta places this mosque in the "Carnatik" country at the port of "Dur Samandar" on the shore of the "Sea of Ummam", and states that it was built after Kafur subjugated the local ruler Bikal Dev.
 The "Sea of Ummam" (Sea of Oman) refers to the Arabian Sea, and therefore, the mosque must have been located at a port on this sea, in the Hoysala kingdom, whose capital was Dwarasamudra ("Dur Samandar") in present-day Karnataka.
 Therefore, it is likely that "Sit Band Ramisar" does not refer to Rameshwaram.

 The writings of Amir Khusrau or Ziauddin Barani do not contain any reference to Rameshwaram, and Firishta's account may be the result of confusion.
 Had Malik Kafur really constructed a mosque in Rameshwaram, Alauddin's courtier Khusrau would not have failed to mention such an achievement.
 If a mosque existed at Rameshwaram during Firishta's lifetime, it must have been built after the Khalji period.

 Although the identification of Firishta's "Sit Band Ramisar" with Rameshwaram is dubious, it is not unlikely that Malik Kafur's forces marched to Rameshwarm from Madurai, in search of the much-sought elephants and Pandya wealth.
 According to Amir Khusrau's Ashika, during a campaign against a ruler called "Pandya Guru", the Khalji forces reached as far as "the shores of the sea of Lanka".
 The capital of this ruler was called "Fatan", and had a temple with an idol.
 "Fatan" may be a transcription of "Periyapattinam", the name of a place near Rameshwaram.

+Other places

+A hero stone inscription found at the Aviriyur Shiva temple near Rishivandiyam records the death of a Pandya soldier against Malik Kafur's army.
+It mentions that a warrior named Adaa Thella Raguthar died in a battle against the Thulukar (Turkic people), in 1311, during the reign of Vira Pandya.
+It states that his wife Mallana Devi committed suicide by sati.
+Several other inscriptions at the Thiruvamathur Shiva temple also mention the 'Thulukar War', a reference to Malik Kafur's invasion.